-The dredge location is located at Haulbowline Naval Base on Haulbowline Island in Cork Harbour, County Cork (see Figure 1 and Figure 2).
+The dredge location is located at Haulbowline Naval Base on Haulbowline Island in Cork Harbour, County Cork (see Error!
+Reference source not found. and Figure 2).
 The dredge area is enclosed within Haulbowline Island except to the north where the approach channel provides access to Cork Harbour.